-While its much higher than average unit price has traditionally kept it out of reach of mainstream or price-sensitive consumers in Spain, demand for robotic vacuum cleaners has continued to gain momentum in the country.
-This has been driven by an expansion of its offer, technological innovation in terms of a growing share of these appliances now offering connectivity through updated wi-fi capabilities, and the growing number of promotions and availability of more affordable references in the category.
+While its much higher-than-average unit price has traditionally kept it out of reach of mainstream or price-sensitive consumers in Spain, the robotic vacuum cleaners category has continued to gain momentum in the country.
+This has been driven by an expansion of its offer, technological innovation in terms of a growing share of these appliances now offering connectivity through updated Wi-Fi capabilities, and the rising number of promotions and greater availability of more affordable references in the category.

-After a decline in demand for the largest category of standard vacuum cleaners in 2020, the category is expected to begin its recovery from 2021 onwards.
-While the recovery is expected to be gradual due to lingering price sensitivity as a result of the pandemic, which is forcing some consumers to delay the renewal of these appliances until their financial situation improves, heightened awareness of the need maintain clean and hygienic living environments will support overall positive demand.
+After its decline in 2020, the largest category of standard vacuum cleaners in 2020 is expected to begin to have fully recovered in volume sales terms by the end of 2022.
+The return to 2019 figures is unlikely to be sooner due to lingering price-sensitivity as a result of the pandemic, which is forcing some consumers to delay the renewal of these appliances until their financial situation improves.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).